RiccardoSilvestri/NetNote/README.md

 - **Note management**: users are able to create, edit and delete notes.

 - **User Interface**: each point above can be done using our user-friendly interface.

+## Binaries

+You can download the binaries in the [release](https://github.com/RiccardoSilvestri/UFS-02/releases/).

 ## Arguments